 Comment-to-Content Prompts: Turn Replies Into Posts

-Mine your comment section for posts the audience has already proven they want — extract topics, frame the comment as the inciting moment, and ship fast without losing context.
+Mine your comment section for posts the audience already proved they want: 15 copy-ready prompts to extract topics, frame a comment as the inciting moment, and ship platform variants fast.

 Your best post next week is probably hiding in a comment you got this week.
-Comment-to-content prompts turn audience signal into a steady stream of ideas — without the cold-start risk of generic brainstorming.
-These 15 prompts cover the full cycle: extract topics, ask follow-up DMs, frame the comment as a story spark, and ship variants for every platform.
+Comment-to-content prompts turn audience signal into a steady stream of ideas without the cold-start risk of generic brainstorming.
+These 15 prompts cover the full cycle: extract topics from a batch of comments, write a follow-up DM, frame one reply as a story spark, and ship variants for every platform.

 Who this is for